isaacwashere/curtiss-annotation-nomenclature/README.md

 ### Important Notes

-1. **Source of Truth**: [The Official CAN Guide](https://github.com/isaacwashere/curtiss-annotation-nomenclature-documentation/blob/main/CAN_Guide.pdf) is the authoritative specification for the CAN system.
+1. **Source of Truth**: [The Official CAN Guide PDF](https://curtiss-annotation-nomenclature.org/guide) is the authoritative specification for the CAN system.
 This package implements that specification.

 2. **Code Changes**: The 100 CAN codes, their names, and descriptions are defined by the official guide.
-Changes to the codes themselves should be proposed to the [official guide repository](https://github.com/isaacwashere/curtiss-annotation-nomenclature-documentation/issues/new) first, not to this package.
+Changes to the CAN Codes themselves should be proposed in [the Discussion Board found here](https://curtiss-annotation-nomenclature.org/community), or through [the Contact form located here](https://curtiss-annotation-nomenclature.org/contact).
+Proposals to create, remove, or modify CAN Codes should not be made through this repository.

 3. **Package Improvements**: Contributions related to TypeScript types, utilities, documentation, tests, and package functionality are welcome here.

-4. **New CAN Codes**: The system is designed to have exactly 100 codes.
-If proposing new codes, this must be done through the [official CAN Guide repository](https://github.com/isaacwashere/curtiss-annotation-nomenclature-documentation/issues/new), and you should indicate which existing code(s) could be replaced/removed _(and why)_.
+4. **New CAN Codes**: The system is designed to have exactly 100 CAN Codes.
+If you are interested in proposing new CAN Codes, this must be done through either the [Community Discussions board](https://curtiss-annotation-nomenclature.org/community) or via the [Contact page](https://curtiss-annotation-nomenclature.org/contact), and you should indicate which existing code(s) could be replaced/removed _(and why)_.

 ---